jmi2k/zig-playground/README.md

 └── README.md
 ```

-* `bin/` holds static, self-contained versions of Zig.
+* `bin/` holds self-contained versions of Zig.
 Useful if you don't want
 to compile Zig yourself (althrought they can be slighty outdated).
 They link to
 `misc/...`, so be sure to run `make prepare` before to dowload the files needed
-for your platform
+for your platform.

 * `src/`: here is the fun!
 Loads of code examples that guide you through your
 first steps with Zig, as well as demonstrations of its features.